Conditional registration allows certain non-standard vehicles limited road access to perform specific functions.

 Roads and Maritime sends you a reminder four to six weeks before the renewal due date.

-Take the renewal notice, relevant declaration and/or safety check inspection report and the renewal fee to any registry or service centre to renew the registration.
+Take the renewal notice, relevant declaration and the renewal fee to a service centre to renew the registration.

 Transferring conditional registration